suzeeparker/FRDocs_dev01-suzee/Setup/fr0305_Setup-Data-Server-Ubuntu.md

 ![Mysql-setup-check-status](./images/fr0305-09_Ubuntu-check-status-mysql.png "Mysql-setup-check-status")

 ----
-### 4. Login as nimdas remotely from your local PC with MySQL Shell. --Don't save the password--
+### 4. Login as nimdas remotely from your local PC with MySQL Shell. --Don't save the password-- (<5 mins)
 ----
 1. From Windows command prompt enter the following: (Use your Vultur server IP address)